Planning a Furnace Upgrade? High-Efficiency is Key

 What sets high-efficiency furnaces apart from conventional units is that they consist of additional parts to increase the capability to convert fuel into energy.
 There is a secondary combustion chamber which collects any gas fume run-off which would typically escape out of the flue, then condense this gas back into liquid and burn it to generate more heat.

 Aside from a secondary combustion chamber, a high-efficiency furnace also has a second set of heat exchanger coils.
 This secondary heat exchanger takes pressure off from the first heat exchanger.
 Having two heat exchangers means that both runs evenly while using less energy and producing more heat.

-Moreover, a gas-fuelled furnace is considered the better choice if you want to raise the efficiency level of your furnace.
+Moreover, a gas-fueled furnace is considered the better choice if you want to raise the efficiency level of your furnace.
 It is less expensive to run than other fuel sources such as electricity or oil.